marketao/marketao.github.io/index.md

 ## Hello and welcome!
 I am a final-year PhD candidate at the <a href='https://www.tcd.ie/Political_Science/' target='_blank'>Department of Political Science</a> at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
 In my dissertation <em>Essays on the Impact of Conscription on Marginalized Groups</em> I examine the impact of conscription on gender and ethnic relations.
 I employ a mixed methods approach, using both qualitative and quantitative methodologies.
 I have experience conducting fieldwork in conflict-affected regions.

 I hold a MA in International Relations from <a href="http://cuni.cz" target="_blank">Charles University in Prague</a>, and a BA in Political Science and European Studies from <a href="http://upol.cz" target="_blank">Palacký University in Olomouc</a>.
-More detailed information on my research and teaching experience can be found in my **[CV](assets/files/curriculum_vitae.pdf)**.
+More detailed information on my research and teaching experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).

 As my PhD dissertation submission approaches in August 2024 🎓, **I am currently seeking a position as postdoctoral researcher, research assistant, or adjunct lecturer.**

 ## Research Interests
 - Gender and Ethnic Relations
 - Civil-Military Relations
-- Colonial Legacies
+- Colonial Legacies: Society, Public Space
 - Middle Eastern Politics and Societies: Israel/Palestine, Druzes
 - Research Methods: Quantitative and Qualitative, Fieldwork, Interviewing